 1513.
-1560.
-Upon the payment or delivery of abandened escheated property to the State Controller, the state shall assume custody and shall be responsible for the safekeeping thereof of the property .
-Any person who pays or delivers abandened property to the State Controller under this chapter is relieved of all liability to the extent of the value of the property so paid or delivered for any claim which then exists or which thereafter may arise or be made in respect to the property.
-Property removed from a safe deposit box or other repository shall be received by the State Controller subject to any valid lien of the holder for rent and other charges, such rent and other charges to be paid out of the proceeds remaining after the State Controller has deducted therefrom his selling cost.
-Any-holder-who-has-paid-meneys-te-the-State Controller-pursuant-to-this-chapter-may-make-payment-to-any-person appearing-to-such-holder-to-be-entitled-thereto,-and-upon-filing-proof of-such-payment-and-proof-that-the-payee-was-entitled-thereto,-the-State Controller-shall-forthwith-reimburse-the-helder-for-the-payment.
+1560. (a) Upon the payment or delivery of abandened escheated property to the State Controller, the state shall assume custody and shall be responsible for the safekeeping thereof of the property .
+Any person who pays or delivers abandened property to the State Controller under this chapter is relieved . all liability to the extent of the value of the property so paid or delivered for any claim which then exists or which thereafter may arise or be made in respect to the property.
+Property removed from a safe deposit box or other repository shall be received by the State Controller subject to any valid lien of the holder for rent and other charges, such rent and other charges to paid out of the proceeds remaining after the State Controller has deducted therefrom his selling cost.

-Any-helder-who-has-delivered-personal-property-including-a certificate-of-any-interest-in-a-business-association-to-the-State Controller-pursuant-to-this-chapter-may-reclaim-such-personal-property if-still-in-the-pessession-of-the-State-Controller-without-payment-of any-fee-or-other-charges-upon-filing-proof-that-the-owner-thereof-has claimed-such-personal-property-from-such-holder.
+(b) Any holder who has paid moneys to the State Controller pursuant to this chapter that has not been permanently escheated may make payment to any person appearing to such holder to be entitled thereto, and upon filing proof of such payment and proof that the payee was entitled thereto, the State Controller shall forthwith reimburse the holder for the payment.

+(c) Any holder who has delivered personal property including a certificate of any interest in a business association to the State Controller pursuant to this chapter may reclaim such personal property if still in the possession of the State Controller without payment of any fee or other charges upon filing proof that the owner thereof has claimed such personal property from such holder.